While most noises are pleasant and at comfortable levels, there are times when sound can be extremely loud and even cause damage to your well-being.

 The workplace can be a constant source of high volume distraction, and we usually don't have a choice other than to subject ourselves to it.
 Despite our best attempts to block out noisy coworkers or office sounds, we're still drowning in too much noise.

-The Damaging Workplace Health Effects Noise Can Cause
+The Damaging Workplace Health Effects That Excess Noise Can Cause

 Exposure to loud noise can cause imbalances that affect the cardiovascular system, triggering the onset of various illnesses, including hypertension and arteriosclerosis.
 Prolonged exposure to loud work place noises will obviously not makes the situation any better.

 Noise also effects our health in other ways.
 Fatigue in the workplace can be dangerous.
 Unfortunately, it's not always brought on by lack of sleep.
 There are many factors that can bring on chronic fatigue at the workplace, and high noise levels is one of them.

 Working while battling fatigue can have a huge impact on productivity, as well as a person's judgment.